Michael Londra: Biography

+Londra is the producer & host of Ireland with Michael on PBS Network.

-Londra was the lead singer in Riverdance in the US National Tour where he performed at Radio City Music Hall in New York City and the MGM Grand Las Vegas.
+He was the lead singer in Riverdance in the US National Tour where he performed at Radio City Music Hall in New York City and the MGM Grand Las Vegas.
 In 2000 and 2001, Michael was the lead singer in Riverdance on Broadway.
 He also performed in Broadway on Broadway, which was televised at Times Square.
 He sang with Heather Headley in First You Dream: A Tribute To Christopher Reeve in the New Amsterdam Theater on Broadway.

 Londra is the creator and director of Radiocelt, a Celtic internet music station, which is part of the Accuradio network.

 He released an album entitled Celt, which includes several of his own compositions.
 His singing is the background sound of the "Look Around Ireland" DVD.

 Londra was the lead singer in The Passion of the Christ Symphony based on the score of the movie directed by Mel Gibson.
 The score was written by Oscar nominee John Debney.

 As ambassador for Concern Worldwide in the US, he released a charity single on their behalf to raise funds and to bring attention to their fight against poverty.

 He co-produced his own TV special, "Beyond Celtic" with Mindfox Productions, for PBS television in 2011, earning 2 Emmy nominations.